 TAM Top 10

-Some states have completely exempted tangible business personal property from their property tax assessments to grow their economies; Texas is not one of them.
+Some states have completely exempted business personal property from their property tax assessments to grow their economies; Texas is not one of them.
 Business personal property includes assets that can be moved – furniture, equipment, and inventories.
-Inventory includes the value of raw materials, finished goods, and supplies or parts that manufacturers need to run their business.
+Inventory includes raw materials, finished goods, and supplies or parts that manufacturers need to run their business.
 Most states have at least done away with taxing inventory – with all but seven, including Texas, still levying a tax on most business inventories.

-The taxation of Texas business personal property...more
+The taxation of Texas business personal property and inventory...more

 Manufacturing plants are energy intensive operations and require well-orchestrated logistics to receive raw materials and supplies and then ship finished products to customers worldwide.
-These activities require an ever-expanding network of transportation infrastructure, including pipelines, utility rights-of-way, highway and rail corridors, etc. that are the vital arteries necessary in sustaining these operations.
+These activities require an ever-expanding network of transportation infrastructure, including pipelines, utility rights-of-way, highway, and rail corridors, etc. that are the vital arteries necessary in sustaining these operations.

-TAM supports flexible yet rigorous pathways in K-12 public schools and higher education, recognizing there are many routes to success.
+TAM supports flexible yet rigorous pathways in K-12 public schools and higher education, recognizing there are many pathways to success.
 Texas’ education system must be aligned to prepare students to meet the diverse and evolving needs of employers.
 TAM supports strong career and technical education (CTE) in all Texas school districts, not only because CTE students graduate high school at higher rates, but because these programs play an integral role in introducing both careers and industries to students who might not be exposed to them otherwise.
 TAM supports a strong system of career,...more